To establish a creative center where artists live, work, and interact with the community in an innovative and

 - We believe in cultural diversity — Arts can fortify existing communities and traditional cultures.

-- We believe in empowerment — Community design/build projects give artists control and connect them to their creations.
+- We believe in empowerment — Community design/build projects give artists control and connect them to their creations and communities.

 - To grow our idea through the building of a permanent facility.

 - To dramatically increase the number of work/live units available, thereby attracting more emerging artists to San Diego.

 In 2008, more than 300 concerned citizens participated in a series of community meetings, design workshops and surveys focused on the challenges faced by artists in San Diego— a shortage of affordable work studios and work/live spaces; a lack of venues for emerging artists to perform and show their work; and a general disconnect between artists and the surrounding community.